 - Tap your step count for today

-- Tap "Data Sources & Access" towards the bottom
+- Scroll down and tap "Data Sources & Access"

 Once your source priorities are adjusted, your Apple Watch should be on the top.